-For this reason, CPMSs compared to traditional manufacturing systems have to be modular, dynamic, flexible, networked, and large-scaled.
-They are also increasingly based on software, which has become their most complex and large part [13].
-The software development environment (SDE) needs to be rather different from standard embedded software development, considering that CPSs integrate computational capabilities and networks in addition to physical processes controlled by embedded computers.
+For this reason, CPMSs have to be modular, dynamic, flexible, networked, and large-scaled.
+They are also increasingly based on software, which has become the largest and most complex aspect [13].
+Meanwhile, the software development environment needs to be somewhat different from that of standard embedded software given that CPSs integrate computational capabilities and networks in addition to physical processes controlled by embedded computers.
 CPSs provide abstractions and modelling, design, and analysis techniques for the integrated whole [14].
-The interaction and the data exchange between computers and physical systems require fundamentally new architectures and innovative design approaches [15].
-In addition to this, due to the increased system complexity, it becomes extremely important to model and simulate the physical system, or part of it, to verify new algorithms, as well as to reduce the development and production times.
-Finally, there is the Cloud infrastructure.
-Cloud solutions provide a powerful platform to harmonize incompatible connected devices.
-At the factory level, gateways are used to provide an intermediate layer between the proprietary protocols integrated in many vendors automation systems and the standard internet protocols that are required to access the Cloud.
-At Cloud level, different solutions are available to realize large-scale widespread software systems that elaborate data from different sources to control and to manage real systems.
-Thus, the CPS challenges to be faced within the Industry 4.0 paradigm can be summarized as [16]-[18]: Connected Supply Chain (CSC) for real-time data analysis, new modular and dynamic software architectures, capability to test software and hardware before actual deployment via Simulation-In-the-Loop (SIL) and Hardware-In-the-Loop (HIL), Wireless Sensor Networks and data integration at Cloud level.
+The interaction and data exchange between computers and physical systems requires new architectures and innovative design approaches [15].
+In addition, due to the increased system complexity, it has become crucial to model and simulate the physical system, or part of it, to verify the new algorithms and to reduce the development and production times.
+Finally, there is the cloud infrastructure.
+Cloud solutions provide a powerful platform for harmonising incompatible connected devices.
+At the factory level, gateways are used to provide an intermediate layer between the proprietary protocols integrated in many automation systems and the standard internet protocols that are required to access the Cloud.
+At the cloud level, different solutions are available for realising large-scale widespread software systems that elaborate data from different sources to control and manage real systems.
+Thus, the CPS-related challenges faced within the Industry 4.0 paradigm can be summarised as follows [16]-[18]: a connected supply chain (CSC) for real-time data analysis, new modular and dynamic software architectures, the capacity for testing software and hardware before actual deployment via simulation-in-the-loop (SIL) and hardware-in-the-loop (HIL) systems, WSNs and data integration at the cloud level.

-In the present paper we focus on a CPPS case of study based on a real production line in order to face the challenging CPS complexity.
-In detail, we both present a new software architecture, together with a Cloud computing layer.
-The Cooja wireless sensor network simulator is used to simulate the data flow coming from a real production line and it is integrated into a more complex system composed by a modular, extensible and interoperable software for managing heterogeneous devices, based on OSGi framework.
-The Cloud level is used to manage and analyse data, as well as to expose business data and services via external interface.
-This proposed solution has different advantages: from one side, it allows to verify the correctness of the WSN design using different simulated scenarios, and on the other side, to execute a Cloud architecture stress test before the commercial deployment.
+In this paper, we focus on a CPPS-related case study based on a real production line in order to address the challenging CPS complexity.
+Specifically, we present a new software architecture together with a CC layer.
+The Cooja WSN simulator is used to simulate the data flow from a real production line, with the simulator integrated into a more complex system composed of a modular and extensible and interoperable software for managing heterogeneous devices based on the open service gateway initiative (OSGi) framework.
+The cloud level is used to manage and analyse the data as well as to expose business data and services via an external interface.
+This proposed solution has various advantages.
+On one side, it allows for verifying the correctness of the WSN design using different simulated scenarios, while on the other, it allows for executing a cloud architecture stress test prior to commercial deployment.

-The paper is organized as follows.
-Section 2 describes works in the literature which are related to the presented paper.
-The proposed architecture and how each part is integrated in the entire system are described in Section 3.
-The OSGi framework and the developed software modules to manage heterogeneous types of sensors, real and simulated, are shown in Section 0.
-The Cloud architecture is described in Section 5, focusing on data management and performance.
-The Wireless Sensor Network for industrial appliance simulated in Cooja Simulator, together with the gateway model to exchange data with the Cloud, are explained in Section 0.
-Preliminary experimental tests and results are reported in Section 7.
-Remarks and future works conclude the paper.
+The remainder of the paper is organised as follows.
+Section 2 reviews the relevant works in the existing literature before section 3 outlines the proposed architecture and how each part is integrated within the system as a whole.
+The OSGi framework and the developed software modules for managing heterogeneous types of sensors, both real and simulated, are then described in section 4 before the cloud architecture is outlined in section 5, with a focus on data management and performance.
+The WSN for industrial appliances simulated in the Cooja simulator and the gateway model for exchanging data with the Cloud are then explained in Section 6.
+The preliminary experimental tests and results are reported in section 7 before the paper is concluded with remarks and possible future works in section 8.

 Related Works